Skip to Content

 • 2

 Bake 8 to 9 minutes or until light golden brown.
 Cool on cookie sheets 5 minutes.
 With buttered hands, shape each cookie into ball; refrigerate 10 to 15 minutes or until completely cooled.
-Meanwhile, line cookie sheet with waxed paper; set aside.
+Meanwhile, line cookie sheet with cooking parchment paper or waxed paper; set aside.

 • 3

-In medium bowl, microwave chocolate chips uncovered on High 60 to 90 seconds, stirring until smooth.
+In medium microwavable bowl, microwave chocolate chips uncovered on High 60 to 90 seconds, stirring until smooth.

 • 4

-Dip cooled cookie balls, one at a time, into melted chocolate; place on cookie sheet.
-If necessary, reheat chocolate.
+Dip cooled cookie balls, one at a time, into melted chocolate, place on cookie sheet.
+If chocolate becomes too thick, reheat chocolate.
 Refrigerate truffles about 10 minutes or until coating is set.

 Tips from the Pillsbury Kitchens